 We are pleased to announce that our very own 24x7 SermonAudio Radio Stream is now available on PCs and mobile devices for your non-stop listening enjoyment!
 The stream provides a collection of great preaching and sacred music in a programming schedule that aims to be a blessing to all who may listen.

-To tune in, simply look for the RADIO button found on the upper-right corner of the site.
-Alternatively, you can navigate to www.sermonradio.com from your PC or mobile device (iPhone, iPod Touch, iPad, Android, etc).
+HOW TO TUNE IN.
+Simply look for the RADIO button found on the upper-right corner of the site.
+Alternatively, you can navigate to www.sermonradio.com OR sermonaudio.fm from your PC or mobile device (iPhone, iPad, Android, etc).

 Some of the audio included in the programming schedule include: